The possession of counterfeit items is prosecuted under Penal Code 475 in the state of California.

 You Were Falsely Accused

 Not all criminal accusations made in California are legitimate.
-Sometimes, people are accused of crimes they didn’t commit.
-This can occur either by malice or as a case of mistaken identity.
+Sometimes, people get accused of crimes they didn’t commit.
+False accusations can occur either by malice or as a case of mistaken identity.
 In either case, your lawyer can help you fight back.

-You must deliberately act to defraud someone out of money or goods in order to be convicted under PC 475 in California.
+You must deliberately act to defraud someone out of money or goods in order to face a conviction under PC 475 in California.
 If you accidentally offered someone a counterfeit item, your lawyer can help you fight this charge.

 Fight Penal Code 475 Charges with the Simmrin Law Group

 Were you accused of possession of counterfeit items in California?
 The Simmrin Law Group can help you build your legal defense.
-Reach out to our criminal defense lawyers in Los Angeles now for help at (310) 997-4688.
-You can also fill out our online contact form.
+Reach out to our criminal defense lawyers in Los Angeles for help.
+You can call us or fill out our online contact form.